Appendix 6: CQL In 20 Minutes

 begin

-declare C cursor for select * from T1 where r < r_;
+cursor C for select * from sample_table where r < r_;

 loop fetch C -- iterate until fetch returns no row